KuroLabs/stegcloak/README.md

 ## Resources

 The following papers were referred to for insight and understanding of using Zero Width Characters in steganography.
-Ideas from these papers were implemented to build StegCloak:

-- Aman, Muhammad & Khan, Aihab & Ahmad, Basheer & Kouser, Saeeda.
-(2017).
+- Milad Taleby Ahvanooey, Qianmu Li , Jun Hou, Ahmed Raza Rajput and Chen Yini
 ```
-A Hybrid Text Steganography Approach Utilizing Unicode Space Characters And Zero-width Character
-International Journal on Information Technologies & Security
+Modern Text Hiding, Text Steganalysis, and Applications: A Comparative Analysis
 ```

 - Taleby Ahvanooey, Milad & Li, Qianmu & Hou, Jun & Dana Mazraeh, Hassan & Zhang, Jing.